tetsuo/Fluture/README.md

 function is often *another function*.
 In Hindley-Milner that's simply written as `InputputType -> InputToSecondFunction -> OutputType` and so forth.

-By convention, types starting with a capital letter are [concrete types](#types).
+By convention, types starting with an upper-case letter are [concrete types](#types).
 When they start with a lower-case letter they're *type variables*.
 You can think of these type variables as generic types.
 So `a -> b` denotes a function from generic type `a` to generic type `b`.